-ENVIRONMENTALISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact ΧV III.
-Tribal Cultural Resources. cor s a California Native American Tribe requested nsultation in accordance with Public Resources Code tion 21080.3.1(b)? ⊠ \ ⁄es No Pul def buld the project cause a substantial adverse change in the olic Resources Code section 21074 as either a site, feature fined in terms of the size and scope of the landscape, sacr tive American tribe, and that is: , place, cultui ral landscape th at is geograph nically a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k)? b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
+ENVIRONMENTALISSUES Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact XVI II.
+Tribal Cultural Resources.
+Has a California Native American Tribe requested consultation in accordance with Public Resources Code section 21080.3.1(b)? ∑ Yes ☐ No Would the project cause a substantial adverse change in the significance of a tribal cultural resource, defined in Public Resources Code section 21074 as either a site, feature, place, cultural landscape that is geographically defined in terms of the size and scope of the landscape, sacred place, or object with cultural value to a California Native American tribe, and that is: a) Listed or eligible for listing in the California Register of Historical Resources, or in a local register of historical resources as defined in Public Resources Code section 5020.1(k)? b) A resource determined by the lead agency, in its discretion and supported by substantial evidence, to be significant pursuant to criteria set forth in subdivision (c) of Public Resources Code Section 5024.1.
 In applying the criteria set forth in subdivision (c) of Public Resource Code Section 5024.1, the lead agency shall consider the significance of the resource to a California Native American tribe?